 Music induced hearing loss.
 "These Go To Eleven," an article on the NIOSH Science Blog (Jan.
 25, 2011).

-HearForever is an ongoing campaign by Howard Leight to build awareness about the risks, dangers and consequences of noise-induced hearing loss (NIHL).
+Howard Leight has a good collection of educational material about the risks, dangers and consequences of noise-induced hearing loss (NIHL).

 3M™ Auditory Transduction.
 A seven-minute video depicting how physical sound creates the nerve impulses that are experienced in the human brain.